 There’s another riff on that spacetime-bending chapter in Ombudsmen, a week-

 long satire that Scott Kurtz ran as part of his PVP online strip.
 It grafts Watchmen’s plot onto the plight of newspaper strips and print media in general — Popeye assumes the role of Rorschach, and Jon Arbuckle is cast not as Jon Osterman (that’s Dagwood Bumstead) but as mild-mannered Daniel Dreiberg so that the Nite Owl costume can amusingly be patterned after Garfield’s coat of fur.

 While Kurtz uses Charlie Brown as The Comedian, a pair of Watchmen / Peanuts mash-ups each took a different tack.
-Shortly before the Watchmen film came out I wrote both to and about cartoonist Evan Shaner, who got so tired of the Internet frenzy over his gag that he actually took it down.
-He did sneak a reworked version [bad link] up when the movie came out, and graciously gave me permission to republish it — even if it's not loading in my original post on the subject right now and I can't attempt fixes to any posts that old without them turning into many-headed Hydras of HTML hooey thanks to stupid Blogger gremlins.
-Comic-book guy Jeff Parker had done a similar cartoon [bad link] back when Watchmen was first published, as he discussed on his blog a few years back.
+Shortly before the Watchmen film came out I wrote both to and about cartoonist Evan Shaner, who got so tired of the Internet frenzy over his gag that he actually deleted it.
+He did sneak a reworked version up when the movie came out, and graciously gave me permission to republish it — although it’s not loading in my original post on the subject right now and I can’t attempt fixes to any posts that old without them turning into many-headed Hydras of HTML hooey thanks to stupid Blogger gremlins.
+Comic-book writer Jeff Parker had done a similar cartoon [bad link] way back when as a fan, which he discussed on his blog a few years ago.

 That’s just a sampling of winky Watchmen weirdness on the World-Wide Web.
 You’ll find lots more miscellany at The Gunga Diner on a comprehensive website devoted to all things Watchmen.
 And if you have favorite links of your own or other thoughts on Watchmen to share, I hope that you’ll pipe up in comments.